 3 to 4 hours at sea based on sea conditions and shark activity.

 Minimum 5 divers.
 Maximum 8 divers.
 No experience required.
 Cage time is dependant on shark activity and sea conditions.

 Breakfast / brunch, presentation, dive gear, light meal on board, snacks & refreshments.

 Shark diving in Gansbaai

 Gansbaai is located just 2 hours from Cape Town and Great White Shark cage diving trips are generally offered throughout the year however Great White shark sightings in Gansbaai have been well below normal in the past few years with sightings of these rare animals becoming unpredictable and sporadic.
-There has been no sightings of Great Whites Sharks for 6 weeks, therafter there was a brief sighting and now no sightings again for the last few weeks, most of the trips are seeing Great Whites ( Updated 2 April 2019)
+There hadbeen no sightings of Great Whites Sharks for almost 3 months, however in the last few weeks, most of the trips are seeing Great Whites ( Updated 2 April 2019)

 The waters off of Dyer Island in Gansbaai are aptly named Shark Alley and are known for their exceptional shark populations.
 The sharks are attracted by the massive 60 000-strong Cape Fur Seal colony which inhabits the smaller island of Geyser Rock.
 This location is only visted in the June/July months when the sharks are feeding here, otherwise the vessels anchor closer inshore and guests do not get to see Shark Alley or the Island.

 Other wildlife species such as Cape Gannets, Cape Cormorants, African Penguins, whales ( July to November) and dolphins are also likely to be sighted.

 Read Monique's blog on Summer Cage diving in Gansbaai.